About MBH Psychology

 The Boring (But Important) Bit: My Qualifications

-Now, here’s where things get a little technical, but I promise it’s important so that you know I have the qualifications to help you!
-I’ve got a Bachelor of Science in Psychology and Statistics, a Master of Health Psychology (first-class honours), and a Postgraduate Diploma in Psychological Practice.
+My (long) study path to become a psychologist includes a Bachelor of Science in Psychology and Statistics, a Master of Health Psychology (first-class honours), and a Postgraduate Diploma in Psychological Practice.
 My Master’s research focused on a digital program to help people with long-term health conditions improve their mental health.
 I’ve also published journal articles on self-compassion, wellbeing apps, and helping young people with type 1 diabetes through digital interventions (feel free to look me up on Google Scholar!).